Meet Our Faculty

 Linnar Looris

-Artistic Advisor/Guest Instructor
+Artistic Advisor/Guest Coach

 Mr. Looris brings a wealth of experience to Bayou City Ballet School, having danced professionally for eighteen years with Estonian National Ballet, Birmingham Royal Ballet, and Houston Ballet.
 He is currently Artistic Director of Estonian National Ballet.
 In addition to his stellar teaching and artistic qualifications, Mr. Looris has many invaluable insights to share with our students regarding professional company life and what directors are looking for in dancers.
-As Artistic Advisor he provides coaching and mentorship to aspiring dancers.
+As Artistic Advisor he provides private coaching and mentorship to aspiring dancers.